 Not worth the risk

 For pregnant women, it simply isn’t worth the risk.
-Additionally, PRP treatment for female pattern hair loss – and male pattern baldness – is somewhat unproven anyway.
-Though trials are on-going, to date they have shown that, at best, PRP has some function as an adjunct therapy that may help boost hair growth when used alongside the established women’s hair loss treatment, high strength minoxidil, rather than being a treatment in its own right.
+Additionally, PRP treatment for female pattern hair loss- and male pattern baldness - is somewhat unproven anyway.
+Though trials are on-going, to date they have shown that, at best, PRP has some function as an adjunct therapy that may help boost hair growth when used alongside the established MHRA licensed and FDA approved women's hair loss treatment, high strength minoxidil, rather than being a treatment in its own right.

 The Belgravia Centre does not currently offer PRP due to its lack of proven efficacy in relation to hair regrowth or as a hair loss treatment.

-Furthermore, because PRP is not for the squeamish and is also rather expensive, people often prefer alternative hair growth boosters, such as Belgravia’s highly-targeted nutritional supplement Hair Vitalics which, in addition to key vitamins, minerals and amino acids, also contains botanicals chosen for their ability to lower serum DHT.
-Also low level laser therapy (LLLT), a quick and easy follicle-stimulating technique, is offered which can be self-administered in the privacy of a patient’s own home via FDA-cleared devices such as the HairMax LaserComb or LaserBand.
+Furthermore, because PRP is not for the squeamish and is also rather expensive, people often prefer alternative hair growth supporting products, such as Belgravia’s highly-targeted nutritional supplement Hair Vitalics which, in addition to key vitamins, minerals and amino acids, also contains botanicals and biotin, zinc and selenium for the maintenance of normal hair growth Low level laser therapy (LLLT), a follicle-stimulating technique, is also worthwhile considering.
+It can be self-administered in the privacy of a patient's own home via FDA-cleared devices such as the HairMax LaserComb or LaserBand.

 Hair loss treatment during pregnancy